USU Vehicle Use and Authorization

 - USU Vehicle Accident Report with police report number and other driver information.

-If damages exceed the value of the vehicle, it is considered totaled.
-Only the Utah Division of Risk Management can determine if a USU vehicle is totaled.
+- Only the Utah Division of Risk Management can determine if a USU vehicle is totaled.
 The DRM will usually send an adjuster to assess the vehicle's damage and authorize a recovery check for the estimated value of the vehicle to the department.
 The vehicle will be towed off campus for salvage.